selvamd/feature_generating_graphs/README.md

 Attributes can be added to both nodes and edges and its instances are timeseries objects and not scalar values

 ##
 FGG publishes language specific client library (currently available for python and java) that abstracts the low level connectivity details to the remote object store.
-This section describes how to use the client API to interact with the graph
+This section describes (in pseudocode) how to interact with the graph

 ## Basic interactions with object graph
 	- Create an instance of FggStore (Clientside stub handling all server interactions)